zoowe/dlePy/TUTORIALS/LESSON_08/README.md

 :heavy_check_mark: A file name `RESULTS.dat` with the following information:
 - Optimized lattice parameter of Ge
 - Bulk modulus of Ge
-- Comparison of the above value with experimental one.
+- Comparison of the above values with experimental ones.